2.6 PFAS Releases to the Environment

 2.6.3 Solid Waste Management Facilities

-Environmental releases associated with the use of PFAS-containing products are primarily related to management of solid waste (for example, disposal of used items in a municipal solid waste (MSW) landfill or other legacy disposal areas).
+Environmental releases associated with the use of PFAS-containing products are primarily related to management of solid waste (for example, disposal of used items in a landfill or other legacy disposal areas).
 Other solid waste facilities, such as scrap yards and metal salvage facilities, might also be a potential source of release to the environment.
 Some PFAS are considered hazardous waste by some states (Section 8).
 Additional information pertaining to disposal of PFAS and PFAS-containing materials at MSW landfills can be found in the 2020 USEPA Interim Guidance on the Destruction and Disposal of Perfluoroalkyl and Polyfluoroalkyl Substances and Materials Containing Perfluoroalkyl and Polyfluoroalkyl Substances (USEPA 2020).

 Landfills can be sources of PFAS because they are the ultimate repositories for PFAS-contaminated industrial waste, sewage sludge from wastewater treatment facilities, and waste from site mitigation, as well as for PFAS-bearing consumer wastes, such as goods treated with hydrophobic, stain-resistant coatings (Busch et al. 2010; Eggen, Moeder, and Arukwe 2010).
 But the type and concentration of PFAS vary greatly among landfills, due to variations in the waste streams.
 Industrial waste can be a significant source of PFAS in landfills (as well as in wastewater and biosolids), particularly those that accept waste from facilities involved in the production or application of PFAS (Oliaei et al. 2013).
 Although MSW will contain PFAS due to its presence in so many consumer products, it generally is expected to have lower concentrations than landfills that accept industrial waste.
 Given the production timeline of PFAS, industrial, commercial, and consumer products and waste disposed since the 1950s are potential sources of PFAS release to the environment.
 As PFAS manufacturing processes change with time, the resulting type and composition of waste streams also change.
 PFAS production and use began several decades before the enactment of federal and state regulations governing waste disposal; as a consequence, environmental and drinking water impacts from disposal of legacy PFAS industrial and consumer waste have been documented (Oliaei, Kriens, and Weber 2010; Shin et al. 2011; MPCA 2017).

-Figure 2-20 illustrates common elements of CSMs associated with the potential release scenarios at waste management facilities.
+Figure 2-22 illustrates common elements of CSMs associated with the potential release scenarios at waste management facilities.

-Figure 2-20.
+Figure 2-22.
 CSM for landfills and WWTPs.

 Source: Adapted from figure by L. Trozzolo, TRC, used with permission.